Guide for Dental Emergencies

 Permanent Teeth Knocked Out

 If tooth is knocked out, it can be saved if you act quickly!
 Locate tooth, pick up by crown, not root.
 If tooth is dirty rinse with warm water, do not scrub.
 Attempt to insert tooth in socket and bite gently on gauze.
 If unable to insert, put tooth in saliva, milk, or saline solution.
-See us within the hour.
+Proceed to the nearest emergency dental clinic within the hour.

 Cut or Bitten Mouth

 If bleeding, apply direct pressure with a clean, damp cloth or gauze.
 If there is swelling, apply cold compress to the area.
-If bleeding continues call us.
+If bleeding continues call your dentist or seek immediate medial attention.

 Rinse dirt or debris from injured area with clean warm water.
 Place cold compress over injured area of face.
 Save any pieces of broken tooth that you can.
 Contact us asap!